lesnikyan/lisapet/readme.md

 `==` `!=` `>` `<` `>=` `<` `<=`
 Logical:
 `&&` `||` `!`
-Others, have specific behaviour, will be explained further:
+Others, have specific behaviour, and will be explained further:
 `?>` `!?>` `?:` `<-` `->` `!-` `/:`

 Table of priority order: